1.1 Culturally Responsive Practice

 • Use family and community knowledge as curriculum resources.

-• Build identity-affirming representation into core instruction.
+• Build identity-affirming representation into core instruction, not a tourist add-on.

 • Protect dignity while maintaining academic challenge.